jgparsons/FRED-API-Project/README.md

 These environment variables should be named MAILGUN_DOMAIN, MAILGUN_API_KEY, MAILGUN_SENDER_ADDRESS, and MAILING_LIST, respectively, in the .env file

+Users must also add the line "FLASK_APP=web_app" to their .env file

 ### Virtual Environment

 Create and activate a virtual environment: